cduvallet/research-parasite-editorial/ms.md

 Throughout my PhD, I realized that being a parasite is not just about data: developing software tools that encourage non-bioinformaticians to analyze their own datasets is also key to a future where secondary analyses are the norm.
 In the microbiome field, we've seen a recent development of incredibly accessible bioinformatics tools that democratize access to computational analyses (Bolyen et al 2019).
 I hypothesize that these easy-to-use analysis tools have contributed to an increase in non-specialists generating microbiome sequencing data.

-Many microbiome-related clinical trials now include microbiome analyses as secondary endpoints or to raise the impact of a study.
+For example, many microbiome-related clinical trials now include microbiome analyses as secondary endpoints or to raise the impact of a study.
-These analyses would be inaccessible without the easy-to-use software being developed by other parts of the community.
+These analyses would be inaccessible without the easy-to-use software being developed by the computational microbiome community.
 Interestingly, these studies rarely dive into the full potential of their data because they are focused on their primary clinical endpoints.
 That leaves a lot of room for research parasites to come in and ask different questions of those datasets, which I think is a great byproduct of developing accessible software suites.